g-kanoufi/wp-cleanup-and-basic-functions/README.md

 Initial Release

 ## Upgrade Notice ##

+### 2.2.0 ###
+Nothing will break here but you might want to update as the new hide administration menu items is cool.

 ### 2.1.0 ###
 Make sure to update if you are having issues with the "Add media" in post editor.